 - The reduction of financial crime

-These objectives are supported by a set of principles of good regulation to which the FCA must have regard when discharging its functions.
+These objectives are supported by a set of principles of good regulation, which the FCA must follow when discharging its functions.

 The FSMA provides powers to take action under the insider dealing provisions of the Criminal Justice Act 1993 and the Money Laundering Regulations 2007.
 The same statute provides the regulator with the power to interview people and requires them to hand over documents.
 It also sets out the circumstances in which the FCA is allowed to use those powers.